Workshop Applications Open

 Dialogue On Teaching Podcast

-Dialogue on Teaching, hosted by Nancy Lynne Westfield, Ph.D., is the monthly podcast of The Wabash Center for Teaching and Learning in Theology and Religion.
+Dialogue on Teaching, hosted by Nancy Lynne Westfield, Ph.D., is the podcast of The Wabash Center for Teaching and Learning in Theology and Religion.
 Amplifying the Wabash Center’s mission, the podcast focuses upon issues of teaching and learning in theology and religion within colleges, universities and seminaries.
 The podcast series will feature dialogues with faculty teaching in a wide range of institutional contexts.
 The conversation will illumine the teaching life.

 Highlighting…